newmediaresearch/vidispine-adapter/CONTRIBUTING.md

 Once you have the above setup and have cloned this repository you will then need:
 * A running Vidispine to do requests against
-* The username and password for a user with the `_administrator` role.
+* The username and password for a Vidispine user with the `_administrator` role.

 ```bash